 Cross the mountains, see snow leopards and fluffy Manul cats

-To reach the isolated villages in the deep valleys, we crossed mountains and hills that were sometimes dry and sometimes covered with snow, steep cliffs that made us feel precarious just by standing there, frozen rivers and streams, bare bushes,...
+To reach the isolated villages in the deep valleys, we crossed mountains and hills that were sometimes dry and sometimes covered with snow, steep cliffs that made us feel precarious just standing there, frozen rivers and streams, bare bushes,...
 The landscape changed with each step we took.

 The bone-chilling cold, thin air and long walks on steep terrain are a "test" of both the health and resilience of trekkers.

-Returning to Ho Chi Minh City, I sometimes still remember the mornings camping by the river, waking us up to the sound of snow pounding on the tent roof and Tashi's mysterious chanting mixed with the constant rumbling of the icy water flowing from the high mountains down into the valley.
+Returning to Ho Chi Minh City, I sometimes still remember the mornings camping by the river, waking us up to the sound of snow pounding on the tent roof and Tashi's mysterious chanting mixed with the constant rumbling of the icy water flowing down from the high mountains into the valley.

 A minute stop to see the Himalayas drenched in snowstorm